-Lipomas are benign soft tissue tumors that are majorly a cosmetic concern.
+The Lipomas are benign soft tissue tumors that are majorly a cosmetic concern.
 They can also be painful and uncomfortable.
-They can grow into the deeper muscle, push on nerves and interfere in daily or physical activities.
+They can grow into the deeper muscle, push on nerves and interfere with daily or physical activities.

 Lipoma & Causes

-There is speculation that lipomas are caused by previous trauma.
+There is speculation that a benign fatty tumor is caused by previous trauma.
 One theory is that injuries can cause fat to protrude through tissue planes in the body, creating a “pseudo” lipoma.
-Another theory is that trauma causes release of cytokines (a cytokine is a substance that is released by cells of the immune system.
+Another theory is that trauma causes the release of cytokines (a cytokine is a substance that is released by cells of the immune system.
 Cytokines can have powerful effects on other cells of the body).
 These cytokines may then cause abnormal growth of fat cells.
 However, to date, there is no proof that trauma causes lipoma.
-The causes of lipoma are still poorly understood.
+The causes of benign fatty tumors are still poorly understood.

-While the exact cause of lipomas remains uncertain, there has been found to be a genetic link to solitary lipomas.
+While the exact cause of benign or adipose tumors remains uncertain, there has been found to be a genetic link to solitary lipomas.
 This was found on chromosome 12.